-On 27th April 2018 evening, Union Public Service Commission declared the final result of Civil Services Exam 2017.
+On 27th April 2018 evening, Union Public Service Commission declared the final result of the Civil Services Exam 2017.

 Her father is an IPS officer and is posted in Bhopal.
-She is also a social worker.
-In an interview with UPSC Pathshala, Anupama shared her success mantra.
+Anupama Anjali is also a social worker.
+In an interview with UPSC Pathshala, IAS topper Anupama Anjali shared her success mantra.

 I have also worked as a social worker and have established my own NGO.
 I worked in the educational sector and have always felt that structural transformation can be brought about only by people who are within the government.

-This exam is tough, long and consuming.
-Qualifying the Prelims in the first attempt persuaded me to try and do better the next time.
+Anupama Anjali IAS said this exam is tough, long and consuming.
+Qualifying the IAS Prelims in the first attempt persuaded me to try and do better the next time.
 You should surround yourself with people who believe in you and keep your friend circle small.

-I feel giving tests is very important because it helps you to come at a safe estimate of the number of questions you have to attempt so that your score can improve.
+I feel giving tests is very important because it helps you to come to a safe estimate of the number of questions you have to attempt so that your score can improve.
 I suggest everybody should give as many tests as possible.
 I was very regular in studying current affairs.
 The key is keeping your material limited and revising it again and again.

-Q. What was your strategy for an essay?
+What was Your Strategy for an Essay?

-I used to write one essay per month.
+Anupama Anjali IAS said I used to write one essay per month.
 I submitted these essays to my teachers and my study group and took feedback from them.
 I also made a specific notebook and took notes from the government publications, Yojana and Kurukshetra.

-If there was any topic in these books that was big enough for an essay, I jotted it down and went through the notebook one day before the essay exam.
+If there was any topic in these books that were big enough for an essay, I jotted it down and went through the notebook one day before the essay exam.
 Many essay topics in the question paper were in my notebook.
 So revising it recently helped me a lot.

-I prefer writing in bullets because it gives more clarity.
+Anupama Anjali IAS said I prefer writing in bullets because it gives more clarity.
 However, if I don’t have much content for an answer I prefer to write in paragraphs because there are not many points to mention.

-My optional was Anthropology.
+Anupama Anjali IAS said my optional was Anthropology.
 I found it very interesting.
 It is very concise and there are a lot of diverse areas which you can study.
 It is also easy to understand and is scoring.

 I believe having a theory subject is better than having an engineering subject because you have better chances to perform.
 Even if you know something slightly, you are likely to answer it.
 Also, people who I knew, who have made it to the list, guided me to take the subject.